 Substantive credit enhancement can come in various forms, including but not limited to, subordination/overcollateralization, guarantees, or other forms of recourse.
 In whatever form the credit enhancement comes in, it must be of a level of significance that the holder of the debt instrument is in a substantively different position than owning the underlying collateral directly.
-Evaluation of whether a credit enhancement has substance may involve an evaluation of the level of overcollateralization (LTV) or the capacity of whatever form of subordination, guarantee or recourse to absorb collateral losses.
-As noted, the guidance intends to be specific that an NAIC designation, obtained from either the NAIC Securities Valuation Office (SVO) or from a Credit Rating Provider (CRP) does not provide standalone evidence to support a conclusion that the structure includes a substantive credit enhancement.
+Assessment of whether a credit enhancement has substance may involve an evaluation of the level of overcollateralization (loan-to-value orLTV) or the capacity of whatever form of subordination, guarantee or recourse to absorb collateral losses.
+The guidance intends to be specific that an NAIC designation, obtained from either the NAIC Securities Valuation Office (SVO) or from a Credit Rating Provider (CRP) does not provide standalone evidence to support a conclusion that the structure includes a substantive credit enhancement.
 Although the presence of independent market validation may provide evidence supporting the substance of a credit enhancement, that provision shall not be interpreted to indicate that the presence of an NRSRO rating is automatic validation that the substantive threshold has been met.

 The following elements were specifically discussed with regards to the requirement for a substantive credit enhancement: